AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/11/page02.md

 ### Task 6: Model Evaluation Results (Azure ML Designer)

+In this task, you will review and analyze the model’s performance by comparing predicted scores with actual values and examining key evaluation metrics like RMSE and R² to assess accuracy and predictive quality.

 1. Right click on the **Score Model** and Select **Preview Data -> Scored Dataset** to compare Scored Labels and actual PTS.

       ![](../images/U5lab013-image54.png)